Can't Help but Wait

 "Can't Help but Wait" is the second single from the Trey Songz album Trey Day.
 The song is written by Johntá Austin, Mikkel S. Eriksen, and Tor Erik Hermansen.
 On the issue date of October 6, 2007, the single debuted on the US Billboard Hot 100 at number 99.
-American actor Jackie Long (ATL) appears in the video as the abusive boyfriend.
+Canadian actress Rosemary De Los Santos appears in the video as the girlfriend and American actor Jackie Long (ATL) appears in the video as the abusive boyfriend.
 "Can't Help but Wait" peaked within the top 20 of the US Billboard Hot 100, at number 14 the week ending December 22, 2007.
 The video was filmed in Toronto, Ontario.
 The song was nominated for Best Male R&B Vocal Performance at the 2009 Grammy Awards.

 Background and composition

 The duo of producers Stargate originally created the song's instrumental for a song titled "If", made for Beyonce's 2006 album B'Day, with lyrics written by Ne-Yo.
 Uploads of Ne-Yo's "If" demo can be found on YouTube.

 "Can't Help But Wait" was fully written by Johntá Austin.
 The song was sent for United States rhythmic contemporary airplay on August 7, 2007 by Songbook and Atlantic Records.
 Elsewhere, "Can't Help But Wait" was released as a one-track digital download by WEA International on August 28, 2007.
 Additionally, Atlantic Records released a CD single on March 17, 2008 in the United Kingdom.